DTJF/fbdoc/src/doc/Preparation.md

 Geany IDE Installation  {#SecInsGeany}
 ======================

-fb-doc can be used as a filter (= custom command) for Geany IDE.
+\Proj can be used as a filter (= custom command) for Geany IDE.
 Using this feature, we can send the current selection (a text fragment) to the filter and receive the filtered output as replacement for the selected text.
 From a user point of view it looks like paste a new text